loconav-tech/blog/_posts/2019-05-03-monitoring-cron-runtime-in-rails.md

 ## Syntax for defining cron runtime
-We checked _whenever_ documentation and found we can define these things for a cronjob:
+We checked _whenever_ documentation and found we can define the following for a cronjob:

 1. Running frequency (Eg. 1.day)
 2. Time (Eg. 1:00 am)
 3. Log files (standard and error)
 4. Rake command details

 The only thing we wanted to add was _runtime_threshold_.
-So for each task, we defined some decent threshold initially and modified it later as per actual job runtimes.
+So for each task, we initially defined some decent threshold and modified it later as per actual job runtimes.
 We came up with our own hash based syntax in a module called .

 ```ruby
 module Cron